How to Keep Your Hardworking Lungs Healthy

 Steps Everyone Can Take for Healthier Lungs

-Many choices for better overall health are also good for your lungs.
-Follow these tips to protect your lungs.
+Besides not smoking or vaping, many choices for better overall health are also good for your lung health:

-Get routine health exams and preventive care.
+• Get routine health exams and preventive care.
 Even if you aren’t sick, a routine yearly health exam can help to prevent serious health problems.
-During a health exam, the doctors will listen to your lungs and breathing.
-And you can discuss any concerns you may have.
+During a health exam, the doctor will listen to your lungs and breathing.

-Exercise.
+• Exercise.
 Staying active is good for your total health.
-Exercise also helps to improve lung capacity.
-Breathing exercises can also boost your mood and help you relax.
+Exercise also helps improve lung capacity.

-Avoid exposure to pollutants.
-They can cause lung disease or make it worse.
+• Avoid exposure to pollutants.
+Some can cause lung disease or make it worse.
 Lean how to avoid them. leaving site icon

 Talk to your doctor if you have concerns about your lung health.